 Most lenders won’t accept a loan as a means of paying your deposit.
 This is down to the uncertainty that you’d have enough disposable income to pay back both the loan and the mortgage simultaneously.

 There is no maximum limit on the amount of gift you can receive although I know of at least one lender that insists you put in at least 5% deposit from your own funds.

-The people who benefit the most from this tend to be First Time Buyers and Home Movers.
-It can also be useful when in conjunction with the Help to Buy Scheme, as the required 5% deposit, depending on the lender, can be paid via Gifted Deposit.
+If you are a First Time Buyer in Manchester or Moving Home in Manchester, a Gifted Deposit will massively benefit you.
+It can also be useful when in conjunction with a Help to Buy in Manchester, as the required 5% deposit, depending on the lender, can be paid via Gifted Deposit.

 Generally speaking, all lenders will require a Gifted Deposit form.
 Depending on the lender, you may be asked to provide further proof and ID (things like donor ID or bank statements).